CEOFYEAST/MultiplayerVRGame/README.md

 	- open project using unity install above
 	- open correct scene in project via Assets > Show in Explorer > single player club fair project unity

 You can also just use the latest build linked below.
-It might not be up to date, however. https://drive.google.com/drive/folders/1NWLn-eR8zCLcSEeMkAU5-bM75qgvCIih?usp=sharing
+It might not be up to date, however.
+You don't need unity to run it, but you'll still need the oculus app. https://drive.google.com/drive/folders/1NWLn-eR8zCLcSEeMkAU5-bM75qgvCIih?usp=sharing